mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Do you want a sharded cluster?`

-     - Sharded clusters support horizontal scaling, allowing expansion of throughput and storage size as operational requirements increase.
+     - :term:`Sharded clusters <sharded cluster>` support horizontal scaling.

-       Sharded clusters consist of multiple shards, each a replica set.
-Each replica set consists of the number of servers specified by the replication factor.
-For more information on sharded clusters, see :manual:`Sharding </sharding>` in the MongoDB manual.
+       Each shard in the sharded cluster is a replica set, consisting of the number of members specified by the replication factor.
+       For more information on sharded clusters, see :manual:`Sharding
+       </sharding>` in the MongoDB manual.

    * - :guilabel:`Do you want to enable backup?`